rebellions-sw/rbln-model-zoo/README.md

 For detailed information on updates and changes, please refer to the [release notes](CHANGELOG.md).

 ## Getting Help
-If you encounter any issues with the examples provided, please open an issue using the GitHub Issues feature.
+If you encounter any problem with the examples provided, please open an issue using the GitHub Issues.
 Our team will assist you as soon as possible.